Jobansin/RU_Cafe/README.md

 # Project 5 for Software Methodology Class

-- **A coffee and donut ordering system that allows users to add different types of coffee, and also different types of donuts to their cart.
-Users can also remove items from their cart.
-Once they are finished with their order, they can place it and view all orders that have been placed in the order view.
-They also have the option to delete orders from the order view.**
+- **An efficient coffee and donut ordering platform empowering users to seamlessly customize their selections by adding various coffee options and an array of delectable donuts to their shopping cart.
+Our user-friendly system also grants the flexibility to remove items from the cart at will.
+Upon completing their order, customers can effortlessly place it and access a comprehensive order history view, where they can conveniently review all placed orders.
+Furthermore, they retain the option to delete orders from this order history view, providing an added level of control and convenience.**
-- Worked with Joban Singh (@Jobansin) to complete this project for our Software Methodology Class (Rutgers 01:198:213)
+- Worked with David Harianto (@david44868) to complete this project for our Software Methodology Class (Rutgers 01:198:213)
-- **Frontend**: Joban Singh
-- **Backend**: David Harianto
 - **Topics covered**: OOP, Polymorphism, Android App Development
 - Developed using Android Studio